caco3/kim5/README.md

 ```
 ./uninstall.sh
 ```

+## History
+- KIM6 is a fork for KDE 6 of KIM5: https://github.com/caco3/kim5
+- One KDE4 fork is here: https://store.kde.org/p/998188/
+- The original version for KDE4 is here: https://store.kde.org/p/1126887/
+- KIM itself goes as far back as KDE 3.
+There is a website that was still functioning in 2025: http://bouveyron.free.fr/kim/index.html
+- A huge majority of the code is from the original authors, thanks to them!

+## See also
+There is functionally similar but independent project: https://github.com/irfanhakim-as/kde-service-menu-reimage

+# Develper and translator information
 ## Translations
 To submit a new translation, just run `msginit -l XX` in the po directory (replace "XX" with the shortcut of your language) and translate the strings there.
 Then open an issue here with the resulting file as an attachment to submit it or better create a pull request.
 Current wrong or incomplete translations can be done by directly editing the po files and opening pull requests.